unkn0wnh4ckr/tufhub/README.md

 and on real kali os it will work the best please tell me if theres an issue / error in the script because theres probably alot

+WARNING [ TWITTER BRUTE FORCE DOES NOT WORK]